JoaoPedroSalgado/BetterNoclip/README.md

 # Don't use this xD #
 This was my first script every, god damn, this is trash ahah.
 You have better noclips for example the tx admin one.
-You can also get the free cam of this and improve it ?
-I don't know.
 If i have time in the future I will do a good one xD Still, its a good memory.